 How many times a day should I eat chia seeds?

 The recommended amount for adults is between 15-20 grams per day.
 For children, age 10-18, they should have about 10 grams of chia seeds each day.

 Do chia seeds need to be ground to be effective?

 Chia seeds do not need to be ground to be consumed.
 The FDA classifies this as a food and not a supplement, so they can be consumed without restrictions.

 The chia plant is native to southern Mexico and Guatemala.
 It’s a flowering plant in the mint family.

 The human body can easily digest chia seeds.
 However, it should not be the only source of protein a person consumes.

 How do you make chia pudding?

-For chia pudding, combine the seeds with sugar vanilla extract.
+For chia pudding, combine the seeds with sugar and vanilla extract.
 Allow them to sit in a bowl for 10 minutes.
 Stir and cover to refrigerate overnight.
-Add raisins or coconut to the top to increase taste.
+Add raisins or coconut to the top to improve the taste.